-UML 2 Deployment Diagramming Guidelines
+UML Deployment Diagram: Diagramming Guidelines

-A UML deployment diagram depicts a static view of the run-time configuration of hardware nodes and the software components that run on those nodes.
+UML deployment diagram depicts a static view of the run-time configuration of hardware nodes and the software components that run on those nodes.
 Deployment diagrams show the hardware for your system, the software that is installed on that hardware, and the middleware used to connect the disparate machines to one another.
 You create a deployment model to:

 • Explore the issues involved with installing your system into production.